Time Management Activities For Employees

 1. Each participant will write down the amount of time they spend on routine activities on the first page.
 These include taking a shower, sleeping, eating, etc.

-2. For the second page, the participants will then need to fill in the activities they perform that waste time.
+2. For the second page, the participants must fill in their activities that waste time.
 These activities are non-productive, such as making personal phone calls, social media, etc.

-3. Then they should fill out the third page using all the data from the first and second page.
+3. Then they should fill out the third page using all the data from the first and second pages.
 The remaining time represents the time they have to be productive.

 • How much time do you have available for productivity?